Is Puno worth visiting?

 Cozy Hostel has 4-bed dorms from £7 a night with breakfast included.
 Anywhere near Plaza De Armas is a safe bet.

-We booked our tour through our accommodation, which was helpful.
+I booked our tour through our accommodation, which was helpful.
 However, we imagine you can do this with almost all the hostels and hotels in Puno.
 If not, you can head to the main square (Plaza de Armas) to find all the tour companies.

 However, if you want to see more than one island on the lake or want to do a home stay on the floating islands then we would suggest 2 days and 3 nights minimum.
-Decide how many of the islands you want to visit and then plan around that.

 • Day 1 – Arrival from Arequipa, booking a tour and a meal in town